Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

 Choosing the right website color schemes might not seem like much, but it can get you a long way.
 Cool color schemes will make the user feel more welcome and comfortable on your website while enhancing the overall user experience.

-For Amelia, we chose the calm and neutral blue color scheme with bright accents.
+For Amelia, our WordPress booking plugin, we chose the calm and neutral blue color scheme with bright accents.
 Later, you will find out why.

 The Importance of using the proper website color scheme